microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 ## Checklist of preferred objection handling

-1. Woodgrove is reluctant to use Azure PaaS and SaaS offerings due to the public nature of these services.
-They are very reluctant for their data to traverse the Internet.
+1. As a financial institution, Woodgrove is under tight regulatory compliance requirements.
+Security is a key aspect of compliance and as such, it must be a key tenant of all operations including those related to technology.
+The corporate security officer is generally opposed to using services solely accessible over the public Internet.
+Services like Office 365, CRM, and other Microsoft SaaS offerings are off limits.
+Additionally, PaaS services accessed over the Internet are also unusable.
+It has relegated Woodgrove to private Azure services such as IaaS.

     **Potential Answer**---Using ExpressRoute, Woodgrove can access and use Azure private and public services without traversing the Internet.
 This secure connectivity, in addition to the business-class SLAs and greater bandwidth, make ExpressRoute a compelling offering that addresses this objection.
 Regarding SaaS offerings, such as Office 365, Woodgrove can employ Azure Active Directory conditional access to provide controls such as a multi-factor authenticated user, an authenticated device, and a compliant device.
 All traffic to and from Office 365 is encrypted with SSL/TLS, and the data is encrypted at rest in Microsoft datacenters.

-2. Azure cannot support enterprise-class network scenarios.
+2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
+Trust comes slowly with this director.
+She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.

     **Potential Answer**---Azure supports many technologies that enable complex networking scenarios.
 For example, Azure offers both internal and external load balancers, network security groups that filter traffic in a similar fashion as firewall rules, user defined routing that allows for designing routing patterns, Virtual Network appliances from well-known vendors like Barracuda, Cisco, and Checkpoint, and Azure offers the ability to set up your Virtual Network with as many subnets as are required for your workload.

-3. We cannot monitor Internet traffic with systems based in Azure.
+3. The director of Network Operations also does not trust cloud security.
+She will need a strategy in place which allows Network Engineers the ability to analyze traffic flows and capture packets when needed for cloud-hosted resources.

     **Potential Answer**---Azure fully supports forced tunneling ensuring that all Internet traffic is directed to the desired site, be that in an Azure Virtual Network or on-premises.
 For example, all Internet traffic can easily be routed from Azure to an on-premises appliance for intrusion detection/prevention and logging.

-4. Vetting Azure network components will take too long.
-We already have an approved list of vendors we trust and work with.
+4. The corporate compliance officer of Woodgrove must ensure compliance with many requirements to ensure his organization passes audits from both internal and external entities.
+One requirement is all outbound Internet requests must pass through an on-premises system that inspects and logs this traffic.
+The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the Internet directly."

     **Potential Answer**---The Azure Marketplace has thousands of solutions from many different vendors.
 These solutions are built and validated by the vendor to perform as well as their on-premises variety.
 In the case of Woodgrove, which takes advantage of solutions from Barracuda, there are several solutions from this vendor in place and ready for use today.

-5. Network engineers cannot do packet capture within the Azure network.
+5. Woodgrove has an arduous process for testing vendor-supplied solutions.
+In the network space, they have standardized on 3rd party solutions for network and application firewalls with existing vendors.
+They would like to use their trusted vendors to support cloud-based configurations as much as possible.

     **Potential Answer**---Network Watcher in combination with NSG flow logs will allow Network Engineers to perform a full analysis of traffic between NSGs and from compute resources hosted in Azure.

 ## Customer quote (to be read back to the attendees at the end)